SCSEP Employment Specialist (may be remote work)

 FLSA Status: Non-Exempt

-- Other tasks and duties as assigned.
+- Performs other incidental and related duties as required and assigned.

 - Respect for and sensitivity to the needs and rights of others, including those with differing cultural, racial, sexual, ethnic or age identities.